F5Networks/f5-azure-arm-templates-v2/examples/README.md

 You will most likely want or need to change the BIG-IP configuration.
 This involves customizing a [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) configuration file and passing it through the `bigIpRuntimeInitConfig` template parameter as a URL.
 See [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) for more details on how to customize the configuration.

 Example Runtime Init config files are provided in the solution's `/bigip-configurations` directory.
-In some cases (ex.
-PAYG licensed solutions), you can often start with default example config URL from this public github repo directly.
-However, in most cases (ex. any BYOL or BIG-IQ licensed solutions), this requires customizing the config file and publishing to a location accessible from the BIG-IP at deploy time (typically: a version control system, local/private file server/service, etc).
+In some cases (for example, PAYG licensed solutions), you can often start with default example config URL from this public GitHub repo directly.
+However, in most cases (for example, any BYOL or BIG-IQ licensed solutions), this requires customizing the config file and publishing to a location accessible from the BIG-IP at deploy time (typically: a version control system, local/private file server/service, etc).
 See individual solution README for details.

 ## Cloud Configuration

 In addition to changing the BIG-IP Configuration, you may want to customize the cloud resources, which involves editing the templates themselves.

 A high level overview of customizing the templates may look like:

-1. Clone or fork the repository
+1. Clone or fork the repository.
     ```
     git clone git@github.com:f5networks/f5-azure-arm-templates-v2.git
     ```
-    *Optional*: Create a custom branch
+    *Optional*: Create a custom branch.

     git checkout -b \<branch\>
     ```
     git checkout -b customizations
     ```

-2. Edit the templates themselves
+2. Edit the templates themselves.

-    Commit changes
+    Commit changes.
     ```
     git add <FILES_MODIFIED>
     git commit -m "customizations added"
     ```

-3. Publish the templates to an HTTP or HTTPS location reachable by Azure Resource Manager (ex. github, Azure Storage, etc).
+3. Publish the templates to an HTTP or HTTPS location reachable by Azure Resource Manager (for example, GitHub, Azure Storage, etc.).
 See URI requirements here: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/linked-templates#linked-template and your hosting service's publishing documentation.

     Examples:

-    #### Github
+    #### GitHub

-      - If you cloned the repo, create a repo in your own account
+      - If you cloned the repo, create a repo in your own account.
         ```
         curl -u USERNAME:PASSWORD https://api.github.com/user/repos -d '{"name":"f5-azure-arm-templates-v2"}'
         ```
-      - Add your newly created repo as a remote
+      - Add your newly created repo as a remote.
         ```
         git remote add myRemote git@github.com:<YOUR_ACCOUNT_HERE>/f5-azure-arm-templates-v2.git
         ```
-      - Publish to your new remote repo
+      - Publish to your new remote repo.
         ```
         git push myRemote <branch>
         ```

-      For more details, see [here](https://docs.github.com/en/free-pro-team@latest/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line) or github's [documentation](https://docs.github.com/).
+      For more details, see [here](https://docs.github.com/en/free-pro-team@latest/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line) or GitHub's [documentation](https://docs.github.com/).

     #### Azure Storage